eduardoleao052/Transformer-from-scratch/README.md

 - To customize the model layers, go into *[config.py](config.py)* and edit the `model_layers` dictionary.
 - Each layer takes as arguments the input and output sizes.
+- Note: the first layer must be a `Embedding` layer with input size equals `vocab_size`.
+- Note: the last layer must be a `CrossEntropyLoss` layer with the previous layer's output size equals `vocab_size`.
 <details>
 <summary> You may chose among the following layers: </summary>